 , as if it was written after the study.
 The study protocol file metadata indicates creation June 2022 by Pakpoom Phoompoung.
 The supplementary figure file shows creation April 2022 by Noppasit Musiwiraphat (not a listed author).

 Treatment and placebo were labeled as A and B, meaning any indication of treatment assignment results in a total loss of blinding (e.g., if an investigator observes typical treatment side effects, blinding is lost).

 The same hospital has an ivermectin vs. HCQ trial which was registered, was due for completion November 2021, but has not reported results clinicaltrials.gov

 Dyspnea was ~2x more prevalent in the ivermectin group (9.2% vs. 4.7%), suggesting incomparable groups for serious outcomes.

-Studies show that favipiravir is effective, limiting the benefit of additional treatments.
+Studies show that favipiravir is effective, reducing the potential benefit of additional treatments.

-Authors have not responded to a request for the data.
+Authors have not responded to a request for data.

 Angkasekwinai et al., 12 Jun 2022, Double Blind Randomized Controlled Trial, placebo-controlled, Thailand, peer-reviewed, mean age 38.4, 9 authors, study period August 2021 - November 2021, dosage 400μg/kg days 1-3, 400-600µg/kg.